Merbuz/PyFastApp/README.md

 # PyFastApp
-A simple module for fast web application development
+A simple module for fast application development